kyma-project/test-infra/docs/prow/authorization.md

 ## User permissions on GitHub

 Prow starts tests when triggered by certain Github events.
-For security reasons, the `trigger` plugin ensures that the test jobs are run only on pull requests created or verified by trusted users.
+For security reasons, the `trigger` plugin ensures that the test jobs are run only on pull requests (PR) created or verified by trusted users.

 ### Trusted users
 All members of the `kyma-project` organization are considered trusted users.
 The `trigger` plugin starts jobs automatically when a trusted user opens a PR or commits changes to a PR branch.
-Alternatively, trusted collaborators can start jobs manually through the `/test all`, `/test {JOB_NAME}` and `/retest` commands, even if a particular pull request was created by an external user.
+Alternatively, trusted collaborators can start jobs manually through the `/test all`, `/test {JOB_NAME}` and `/retest` commands, even if a particular PR was created by an external user.

 ### External contributors
 All users that are not members of the `kyma-project` organization are considered external contributors.
 The `trigger` plugin does not automatically start test jobs on PRs created by external contributors.
-Furthermore, external contributors are not allowed to manually run tests on their own pull requests.
+Furthermore, external contributors are not allowed to manually run tests on their own PRs.

-> **NOTE:** External contributors can still trigger tests on pull requests created by trusted users.
+> **NOTE:** External contributors can still trigger tests on PRs created by trusted users.

 ## Authorization decisions enforced by Prow